MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 to identify different categories of physics objects.
 Categories might be things like:

 - 00000000 = 0 None - use this for objects that do not interact with other objects
-- 00000001 = 1 Penguin - use this for peguins we fling
+- 00000001 = 1 Penguin - use this for penguins we fling
 - 00000010 = 2 Seal - Use this for Seals
 - 00000100 = 4 Ice Block - Use this Ice blocks
 - 00001000 = 8 Ground - This identifies the ground